TwoFistedJustice/weather/readme.md

+**SUMMARY**

+This is a small command line weather applet running on Node.js.
+It fetches the current weather for the location you give it.
+You can enter an actual address, a city, or a postal code.
+It will tell you the current temperature, the apparent temperature, the expected high temperature, the expected high UV Index, and what time to expect those highs to occur.
+It will also give you the current air quality for the location, based on US EPA guidelines.

+It was built for the purpose of learning Node.js.
+In real life you would probably be better served by just downloading a proper weather app for your phone.
+But if you really want to use it, I can't stop you, though I make no claims or warranties as the quality of the forecast.

 **Dependencies you need to install:**

 Use whatever the latest version is.
 Nothing here is so complex that it should break with a new release.